Vswaroop04/Vswaroop04/README.md

 ## 📖 About me

 * 💻 I'm a Full Stack Blocakchain developer
-* 🎓 I'm an UnderGrad Computer Science Student Of IIITV-ICD
+* 🎓 I'm an Final Year Computer Science Student Of IIITV-ICD
 * 🌐 You can see some of my projects on [my portfolio](https://www.vswaroop04.live)